loading site...

 News

-Prior to this, Gideon sang Schaunard with Sarasota Opera, but not before joining the prestigious Merola Opera Company for Don Giovanni and the Schwabacher Summer Concerts.
-Other recent engagements include Carousel and La bohème with Ash Lawn Opera, as well as singing Valentin in Faust and Dreieinigkeitsmoses (Trinity Moses) in Dona Vaughn's production of Aufstieg und der Fall der Stadt Mahagonny.
-Previously, Gideon appeared in the New York Times-voted "Best of the Year" production of John Corigliano's The Ghosts of Versailles (directed by Jay Lesenger) for which Gideon was hailed by the New York Times as a "standout among a winning cast."
-Feast of Music said, "Beaumarchais was brilliantly played by Gideon Dabi, whose rich baritone traversed both the comedy and sadness of the character's journey."
-Also performed last season were the roles of Don Alfonso in Così fan tutte with Manhattan School of Music Opera (directed by Dona Vaughn, conducted by Israel Gursky), Valentin in Gounod's Faust (directed by Carol Castel), as well as several recitals.
-In 2011, Gideon was an Apprentice Artist with Chautauqua Opera, singing Verdi's Luisa Miller, Mozart's Magic Flute, and concerts with the Chautauqua Symphony under the direction of Stephen Osgood and Stuart Chafetz.
+In the 2017-18 season, he made his debut with Opera Colorado in the world premiere of Gerald Cohen’s Steal a Pencil for Me and sang Morales in Carmen with the Rochester Philharmonic.
+Gideon was a member of the Merola Opera Company in 2014 singing Sharpless.
+Other recent engagements include Valentin in Faust as well as Dreieinigkeitsmoses (Trinity Moses) in Dona Vaughn’s production of Aufstieg und der Fall der Stadt Mahagonny.
+Previously, Gideon appeared in the New York Times-voted “Best of the Year” production of John Corigliano’s The Ghosts of Versailles (directed by Jay Lesenger) for which Gideon was hailed by the New York Times as a “standout among a winning cast.”
+Feast of Music said, “Beaumarchais was brilliantly played by Gideon Dabi, whose rich baritone traversed both the comedy and sadness of the character’s journey.”
+In 2011, Gideon was an Apprentice Artist with Chautauqua Opera, singing Verdi’s Luisa Miller, Mozart’s Magic Flute, and concerts with the Chautauqua Symphony under the direction of Stephen Osgood and Stuart Chafetz.
 His work with the company garnered him the prestigious Chautauqua Opera Guild Apprentice Artist Award.
-Singing with New York Lyric Opera, Gideon sang several leading roles such as Marcello (La bohème), the Count (Le nozze di Figaro), as well as Peter (Hansel and Gretel) under the baton of Stephen Crawford, Keith Chambers, and Tony Bellomy.

 read more